IgniteUI/typedoc-plugin-localization/README.md

 ### Using

-#### 1-step
+#### Step 1
-In order to generate the json representation of each module of your application you will have to execute to command below:
+In order to generate the json representation of each module of your application you will have to execute the command below:
 ```
 typedoc `<main-file-with-all-exports>` --generate-json `<directory-to-export-json's>`
 ```

-For example Ignite UI for Angular
+We can use [Ignite UI for Angular](https://github.com/IgniteUI/igniteui-angular) repository for Example:

 ```
 typedoc projects\igniteui-angular\src\public_api.ts --generate-json exports
 ```

-Will create `exports` folder.
+This command will create `exports` folder.
 <br />
 `projects\igniteui-angular\src\public_api.ts` This file contains the file structure of the project.
 It takes up to `two` levels.
 <br />
 For instance when you have a `/directory/inner-dir1/inner-dir2/file.ts` it will create the following structure `exports/directory/inner-dir1/` which will contains all files that are under it or files that are deeply nested.

-#### 2-step
+#### Step 2

 After the export of the JSON files finished, you should modify the comments in the desired language.